-- submit an application for admission by June 1 for the fall semester or by October 15 for the spring semester with a \$30 (U.S.) non-refundable processing fee. - provide an official evaluation of all foreign academic credentials (examination results and grade reports) that correspond to a bachelor's degree or its equivalent in the United States. - submit a minimum score of 550 on the TOEFL (a 213 equivalent on the TOEFL Computer test) or a satisfactory score on the IELTS.
+- submit an application for admission by June 1 for the fall semester or by October 15 for the spring semester with a \$30 (U.S.) non-refundable processing fee. - provide an official evaluation of all foreign academic credentials (examination results and grade reports) that correspond to a bachelor's degree or its equivalent in the United States. - submit a minimum score of 550 on the TOEFL (a 213 equivalent on the TOEFL Computer test) or a score of 6 on the IELTS.
 TOEFL test scores must be sent directly from the Educational Testing Service to Graduate Admissions.

 NOTE: the Marist report code is 2400.
 IELTS scores must come directly from the testing center.
-Copies of any test scores will delay the admission process since an 120 will not be issued without official documents.
+Copies of any test scores will delay the admission process since an I20 will not be issued without official documents.

-- submit an original notarized copy of the Declaration of Finances Form or notarized affidavit of support, signed by both the applicant and his/her sponsor, for \$22,561 (U.S.) to cover costs for the 2004-2005 academic year (NOTE: the amount may change for the 2005-2006 academic year). - submit an official letter from a bank or other financial institution (with bank seal and management signature) stating that a minimum of \$22,561 (U.S.) is accessible to cover costs for the 2004-2005 academic year (NOTE: the amount may change for the 2005-2006 academic year).
+- submit an original notarized copy of the Declaration of Finances Form or notarized affidavit of support, signed by both the applicant and his/her sponsor, for \$21,532 (U.S.) to cover costs for the 2005-2006 academic year (NOTE: the amount may change for the 2006-2007 academic year). - submit an official letter from a bank or other financial institution (with bank seal and management signature) stating that a minimum of \$21,532 (U.S.) is accessible to cover costs for the 2005-2006 academic year (NOTE: the amount may change for the 2006-2007 academic year).